brandur/sorg/content/nanoglyphs/014-local-first.md

 ![Page from Sandman](/assets/images/nanoglyphs/014-local-first/sandman@2x.jpg)

-I spent the last couple weeks reading the entire 75-issue run of Neil Gaiman's original Sandman series.
+I spent the last couple weeks reading the entirety of the 75-issue run of Neil Gaiman's original Sandman series.
 The last time I read it (well over a decade ago) I remember liking it, but this time around it was sublime, with a compelling creativity and narrative design rarely at a level rarely seen in the comic medium.
 The story follows Dream, king of the Dreaming and one of the Endless along with his siblings: Destiny, Death, Destruction, Desire, Despair, and Delirium.
 After being accidentally imprisoned by a sorcerer seeking to harness death, he finally escapes, and must set about rebuilding his dilapidated realm.

 Just to give you a taste of its overwhelming imagination: in the first few issues Dream visits the inner circles of hell itself, controls Lucifer, and must challenge a demon to a contest of cosmic poetry to recover a stolen item.